Daksh3008/Portfolio-Designs/README.md

 # Portfolio-Designs
-Repo for my personal designs generated using figma and Adobe XD for my applications developed during my studies and internships
+Repo for my personal designs generated using figma and Adobe XD for the applications that I developed during my studies and internships

 links to my figma board: